Adam-Moujar/UltraLearning/notes.md

 ## Your First Ultralearning Project

-This section is going to be a summary and a compact to-do list of all the other principles
+This section is going to be a summary and a compact to-do list of all the other principles.
+There's a quote however in this section that is quite important to keep in mind.

+- "The biggest obstacle in ultralearning is simply that most people don't care about their own self-education to get started.
+As you've read this far, I doubt that is true of you.
+Learning, in whatever form it takes, is something that's important to you.
+The question is whether that spark of interest will ignite into a flame or be smothered prematurely" - Scott H. Young